TylerTemp/tomorrow/README.md

 this `config.conf` is in json format.
 Read the comment for details

-Note you can shadow those settings by pass args to `main.py` or `lib/tool/reboot.py` in command line
+Note you can shadow those settings by passing args to `main.py` or `lib/tool/reboot.py` in command line

 ## reference
 * UI by [amazeUI](http://amazeui.org/)